IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_replication.md

 # Creating a VolumeReplication

-Create a VolumeReplication yaml file to replicate a specific PersistentVolumeClaim (PVC).
+Create a VolumeReplication YAML file to replicate a specific PersistentVolumeClaim (PVC).

 VolumeReplicationClass needs to be present before a VolumeSnapshot can be created.
 For more information, see [Creating a VolumeReplicationClass](csi_ug_config_create_vol_replicationclass.md).